TECHNICAL DESCRIPTION

 In the apartments, the heat emitters are sidewall-mounted fan-coil units (Samsung VRF system), which heat quickly and efficiently.
 In the corner flats, these are supplemented by electric ceiling heating panels to ensure a comfortable environment.

-Important note: underfloor heating will not be provided and cannot be requested at a later date, even for an extra charge.
+Important to know: underfloor heating will not be provided, nor will it be available at a later date, even at extra cost.

 V.5 Cooling system